 Faculty and Primary Care Providers

-Our commitment to on-going education of faculty and pediatric primary care providers in our community transpires in many continuing medical activities.
+The Division of General and Community Pediatrics has a strong commitment to on-going education of faculty and pediatric primary care providers in the community and provides continuing medical activities.

-Extremely popular series is the Pediatric Practical Pearls during which we focus on pertinent, practical, and evidence-based education of primary care providers in our community.
+An extremely popular series is the Pediatric Practical Pearls which focuses on pertinent, practical, and evidence-based education of primary care providers in the community.

-Annual we offer the Riley Pediatric Conference.
-The two-day event offers plenary presentations on the latest in pediatric health care issues as well as Hot Topic on various disciplines.
-The afternoon features a series of interactive lectures to choose from on a variety of subjects such as, eating disorders in children and adolescents, pediatric dermatology, ophthalmology, hypertension, sports injuries, urology, high risk new-born follow-up, management of office emergencies, pediatric endocrinology, family community resources, just to name a few.
+The annual Riley Pediatric Conference is a two-day event that offers plenary presentations on the latest in pediatric health care issues as well as hot topics on various disciplines.
+The afternoon features a series of interactive lectures to choose from on a variety of subjects such as eating disorders in children and adolescents, pediatric dermatology, ophthalmology, hypertension, sports injuries, urology, high risk new-born follow-up, management of office emergencies, pediatric endocrinology, and family community resources to name a few.